Department of Biomedical Engineering

 Madeline D. Newcomb, BFA

-Madeline is a research assistant, and is the creative lead for the lab.
-She graduated from the Cleveland Institute of Art with a Bachelor of Fine Arts in Biomedical Art, and completed pre-medical studies at Case Western Reserve University.
-She is a professional member of the Association of Medical Illustrators.
-Madeline joined the Marasco Lab in 2016.
+Madeline joined the Laboratory for Bionic Integration in 2016, and is a research assistant and project manager.
+She also coordinates internships and experiential learning opportunities within the lab, and is the creative lead.
+Madeline graduated from the Cleveland Institute of Art with a Bachelor of Fine Arts in Biomedical Art, and completed pre-medical studies at Case Western Reserve University.
+Her current research interests include electrophysiology, cortical and peripheral nerve recordings, and magnetic stimulation of peripheral nerves.

 Beth Orzell, BS

 Hala earned her MS in textile engineering from the Technische Universität Dresden in 2003, focusing her work on technical textiles applications and materials testing.
 She joined Kent State University in 2009 as adjunct faculty at the college of applied engineering, sustainability and technology, and received her second MS in quality systems and reliability engineering in 2011.
 Currently, she is continuing her education at Cleveland State University in pursuit of a doctorate degree in applied biomedical engineering, with an interest in cognitive embodiment, sensory neuropathy, and metabolic vascular disruption.
 She has worked in the Marasco Bionic Integration Laboratory since 2014.